CHRONIC PAIN CHAMPIONS

 • Mayo Clinic Pain Rehabilitation Center

-thoughts are powerful: We aren’t our pain.
+thoughts are powerful: We aren’t the pain we feel.

 11/9/2022